-The Platinum Card gives you access to the same Priority Club Select lounges as the Chase Sapphire Reserve, but with The Platinum Card you’re stuck paying $27 for each guest.
+The Platinum Card gives you access to the same Priority Club Select lounges as the Chase Sapphire Reserve.

 However, Platinum cardholders have access to Amex’s own swanky Centurion Lounges, Delta SkyClubs (when flying on Delta), international American Express lounges, and Airspace lounges.
 That gives you a much broader network of lounges, and is the better bet if you tend to travel solo or as a couple.

 The Platinum Card gives you instant Gold Elite status at Starwood and Hilton hotels.
 The Chase Sapphire Reserve doesn’t offer these benefits.

 Chase Sapphire Reserve offers more bonus earning options than The Platinum Card, which offers 5x points on airfare, and 1X for everything else.
 There are no dining bonuses.
 Chase offers a generous 3X for all travel and dining purchases and 1X for everything else, so if you tend to spend a lot on hotels and dining you’ll earn much faster with the Sapphire Reserve